-Richard works extensively on researching, drafting, and arguing motions in State and Federal Court, as well as appeals.
+Richard works extensively on researching and drafting motions and appellate briefs in state and federal court.
+He has argued and won several appeals pertaining to land use/zoning, commercial, and general litigation.
 Richard also has experience in preparing cases for trial including assisting with trial strategy and drafting trial memoranda.
-Richard’s research and writing have led to many successful outcomes and creative litigation strategies for the firm’s clients, particularly in the areas of municipal liability, commercial litigation, and environmental issues.
+His research and writing have led to many successful outcomes and creative litigation strategies for the firm’s clients, particularly in the areas of municipal liability, commercial litigation, and environmental issues.

-Hofstra University Honors College, B.A. (magna cum laude)
+Hofstra University Honors College, B.A., magna cum laude

 United States District Court, Eastern District of New York